 But as soon as his family gets off the plane, they see a black mamba–one of the deadliest snakes in Africa.
 Linus’s parents insist mambas are rare, but the neighborhood is called Mamba Point, and Linus can barely go outside without tripping over one–he’s sure the venomous serpents are drawn to him.
 Then he hears about kasengs, and the belief that some people have a deep, mysterious connection to certain animals.

 Unless Linus wants to hide in his apartment forever (drawing or playing games with the strange kid downstairs while his older brother meets girls and hangs out at the pool), he has to get over his fear of his kaseng animal.
 Soon he’s not only keeping a black mamba in his laundry hamper; he’s also feeling braver than ever before.
 Is it his resolution to become the new Linus, or does his sudden confidence have something to do with his scaly new friend?

 From Kurtis Scaletta, author of Mudville, comes a humorous and compelling story of a boy learning about himself through unexpected friends, a fascinating place, and an extraordinary animal.

-KURTIS SCALETTA is the author of Mudville, a Booklist Top 10 Sports Book for Youth; Mamba Point, which the New York Times Book Review called “entertaining and touching”; and The Tanglewood Terror, a Kids’ Indie Next List Selection and winner of the Minnesota Readers’ Choice Award.
-He lives in Minneapolis… More about Kurtis Scaletta
+Kurtis Scaletta is the author of Mudville, a Booklist Top 10 Sports Book for Youth; Mamba Point, which The New York Times Book Review called “entertaining and touching”; and The Tanglewood Terror, a Kids’ Indie Next List Selection and winner of the Minnesota Readers’ Choice Award.
+He lives in Minneapolis with… More about Kurtis Scaletta

 Published by Knopf Books for Young Readers Jul 13, 2010| 288 Pages| Middle Grade (8-12)| ISBN 9780375896262